 Make the most of the remaining months of summer.

 Our second TweetChat with Hiscox Entrepreneur-in-Residence Brian Moran took place last week.
 Our first TweetChat focused on small business efficiency and this month’s chat shared tips on how small business owners can make the most out of the remaining two months of summer.
 Brian’s most recent post for the Hiscox small business blog highlighted 5 steps to making the most of summer months.
 The TweetChat expanded on this topic and provided tips on work-life balance, scheduling summer vacations and much more.
 See the TweetChat recap below for Brian’s tips on making the most of the remaining weeks of summer.
-The summer is a time to relax, but why should small business owners still be cautious on how they spend their hours?

 - It's hard for small business owners to relax, even in the summer.
 They are always solving problems and putting out fires.